rchakode/kube-opex-analytics/README.md

  * The environment variable `KOA_K8S_API_ENDPOINT` set the address of the Kubernetes API endpoint.

 ### <a name="access-gui-docker"></a>Access GUI & Watch Analytics
  Once the container started you can open access the Kubernetes Opex Analytics's web interface at `http://<DOCKER_HOST>:5483/`.
 Where `<DOCKER_HOST>` should be replaced by the IP address or the hostmane of the Docker server.

-E.g. If you're running Docker on your local machine, the address will be available at: `http://127.0.0.1:5483/`
+For instance, if you're running Docker on your local machine the interface will be available at: `http://127.0.0.1:5483/`

  > Due to the time needed to have sufficient data to consolidate, you may need to wait almost a hour to have all charts filled.
 This is a normal operations of Kubernetes Opex Analytics.